rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 Done consuming, first offset 100, last offset 199.
 ```

-The receiver stopped because of the new poison message the sender put at the end of the stream.
+The receiver stopped because of the new marker message the sender put at the end of the stream.

 This section showed how to "browse" a stream: from the beginning, from any offset, even for new messages.
 The next section covers how to leverage server-side offset tracking to resume where a consumer left off in a previous execution.